MixinNetwork/nfo/README.md

 - `collection` must be a valid UUID string, which represents a collection, e.g. CryptoPunks.
 Everyone can start the collection if it is not minted yet.
 - `id` must be the big-endian bytes of an integer, which is the unique identifier in the collection, e.g. 1234.
 Only the collection creator can mint a new token in it, while everyone can mint in the default collection.
-- `hash` is the checksum of the token represented content, e.g. image, audio, video or any media combinations.
+- `hash` is the rule defined checksum of the token metadata, and the metadata should be available at `https://some-nft-host/hash.json`.

 After you have all these fields ready, you can create a memo using code below, then send 0.001XIN to the MTG with the memo attached.